You’re putting the finishing touches on your resume when the thought occurs to you — should I add references available upon request?

 The final point is important.
 It’s only one sentence, but you can use the extra space to expand your resume profile or objective statement.

-How should you deal with your references if you eliminate the line, then?
+If you eliminate the line, how should you deal with your references?
 Create a references list.
-We’ll show you how that’s done.
+We can show you how to do that.

 Since most companies check references only if you’re being considered for the role, save your resume space and instead be prepared with a references list.
 That way, when you’re asked for references, you’ll be ready to go.